Achieving computational gains with quantum error-correction primitives: Generation of long-range entanglement enhanced by error detection: Introduction

 \section{Introduction}

-Progress in experimental quantum error correction (QEC) has been rapid~\cite{Krinner2022, Zhao2022, google2023suppressing, gupta2024encoding, bluvstein2024logical, acharya2024quantum, reichardt2024, matsos2024, lachancequirion2023}, with recent demonstrations achieving performance beyond break even, where QEC provides a net improvement in error rates over bare hardware.
-However, using QEC to achieve fault-tolerant computation still requires significant overheads~\cite{Babbush2021}, with estimates of up to 1000 physical qubits per logical qubit required to achieve error rates compatible with large-scale algorithms~\cite{dutkiewicz2024earlyft, Litinski2019gameofsurfacecodes}.
+Progress in experimental quantum error correction (QEC) has been rapid~\cite{Krinner2022, Zhao2022, google2023suppressing, gupta2024encoding, bluvstein2024logical, acharya2024quantum, reichardt2024tesseract, matsos2024, lachancequirion2023, reichardt2024atomcomputing}, with recent demonstrations achieving performance beyond break even, where QEC provides a net improvement in error rates over bare hardware.
+However, using QEC to achieve fault-tolerant computation still requires significant overheads~\cite{Babbush2021}, with estimates of hundreds or thousands of physical qubits per logical qubit required to achieve error rates compatible with large-scale algorithms~\cite{ Litinski2019gameofsurfacecodes}.
 In response, so-called early-fault-tolerance frameworks have been proposed~\cite{dutkiewicz2024earlyft}, where overheads are reduced by targeting noise-resilient algorithms and achievement of less stringent logical-error rates.
-Even with these compromises, experimental demonstrations remain a challenge, and full QEC implementations on current-era devices typically deliver modest benefits at large computational costs in reduced qubit availability.
-Similarly, demonstrations of post-selected error-detection on experiments using a few dozen encoded logical qubits can have exceedingly high discard rates above 99.9\%~\cite{bluvstein2024logical}, posing another significant form of overhead for users with constrained access to hardware (by e.g., cost or time).
+Even with these compromises, experimental demonstrations remain a challenge, and full QEC implementations on current-era devices typically deliver modest benefits at high computational costs and a large overhead of physical qubits.
+Similarly, demonstrations of post-selected error detection on experiments using a few dozen encoded logical qubits can have exceedingly high discard rates above 99.9\%~\cite{bluvstein2024logical}, posing another significant form of overhead for users with constrained access to hardware (by e.g., cost or time).